alternet/alternet.ml/parsing/src/site/markdown/parsing.md

 }
 ```

 The static import contains all the material useful for building your grammar.
-If you use an IDE you will have
-it available on autocompletion.
+If you use an IDE you will have it available on autocompletion.

-As a requirement, the last field of your grammar (actually the only one so far, `$`) must hold an instance of
-your grammar (generated by `$()`), which will allow to parse the input text (we will talk later about that),
-and in some rare cases referring fields through the grammar instance.
+As a requirement, the last field of your grammar (actually the only one so far : `$`) **must** hold an instance of your grammar (generated by [`$()`](apidocs/ml/alternet/parser/Grammar.html#Z:Z:D--)), which will allow to parse the input text (we will talk later about that), and in some rare cases referring fields through the grammar instance.

 <div class="alert alert-warning" role="alert">
 <ul>